Matthew 26

 [53] Or do you think that I am not able to call upon My Father, and He will presently send Me more than twelve legions of angels?

-Comments Matthew 26:53 Here, it shows clearly that the Son is God, but He will always lift up the Father first.
+Comments Matthew 26:53 Here, it shows clearly that the Son is God, but He will always first lift up the Father.
 Even for His own life, the Lord Jesus still always gives authority to the One He serves.
 But many of those who call themselves Christians do not give authority to the Lord to be the One who makes decisions for them.
-They always make decisions on their own, and when things go wrong, then they give the Lord the responsibility and put the blame on the Lord.
-And if they succeed, they do not give glory to God, who helps them; this is what people do; even Christians do the same.
-How many of them succeed but never give thanks to God for others to know?
-Instead, they hide in their homes to say thank you.
-But go out and tell people that your success belongs to the Lord.
+They always make decisions on their own, and when things go wrong, they shift the responsibility and the blame onto the Lord.
+And if they succeed, they do not give glory to God who helps them; this is what humans do, even Christians do the same.
+How many of them succeed but never give thanks to God for others to know; instead, they hide in their homes?
+But go out and thank the Lord and tell people that your success belongs to the Lord.

 [54] How then should the Scriptures be fulfilled that thus it must be?

-Comments Matthew 26:54 This verse shows complete obedience.
-The Scripture is God’s Word, and all that is written must be fulfilled first.
+Comments Matthew 26:54 In this verse, complete obedience from the Son is shown.
+The Scripture is God’s word, and all that is written must be fulfilled first.

 [55] In that hour said Jesus to the multitudes, Did you come out as against a robber with swords and clubs to seize Me?
 I sat every day in the temple teaching, and you did not seize Me.